-- 11. Measure the distance between the lines at the front of the tires. - 12.
+- Measure the distance between the lines at the front of the tires. - 12.
 Measure the distance between the lines at the rear of the tires. - 13.
 Adjust the tie rod so that the distance at the front and rear of the tires is the same. - 14.
 If equipped with ball joints, position the ball joint clamps in their original location and orientation. - 15.
-Tighten the ball joint clamps or the rod end jam nuts. - 16.
-Untie the steering wheel.
+Tighten the ball joint clamps (28-32 ft. lbs.) or the rod end jam nuts. - 16.
+Untie the steering wheel. - 17.
+Reconnect the main positive and negative cables at the batteries. - 18.
+Remove the blocks from behind the wheels. - 19.
+Release the parking brake and test drive the vehicle.